stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 - [A Complete Overview of Buildah](https://mkdev.me/posts/buildah-a-complete-overview) - Part of [the Dockerless Course](https://mkdev.me/posts/what-s-wrong-with-docker-introduction-to-the-dockerless-course), by Kirill Shirinkin
 - [Red Hat Linux documentation on using Buildah](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/10/html/building_running_and_managing_containers/working-with-containers#building-a-container)
-- [How to Set Up Buildah for Rootless Container Image Builds](https://oneuptime.com/blog/post/2026-02-09-buildah-rootless-builds-kubernetes/) - Using Buildah on Kubernetes with Tekton, by Nawaz Dhandala
+- [How to Set Up Buildah for Rootless Container Image Builds](https://oneuptime.com/blog/post/2026-02-09-buildah-rootless-builds-kubernetes/) - Using Buildah, in the context of Kubernetes and Tekton, by Nawaz Dhandala
 - [Using ONBUILD in Buildah](https://github.com/podman-container-tools/buildah/blob/main/docs/tutorials/03-on-build.md)

 ### GitLab